 2. DIRECTORIES of members in special lines of work are issued by some professions.
-The Directory of the Department of Home Economics in Business of The American Home Economics Association is an example of such a listing.
-If several names are "sted for one company, you may assume there is a better chance for a beginner than when only one member is listed.
+The Directory of the Home Economists in Business Section of The American Home Economics Association is an example of such a listing.
+If several names are listed for one company, you may assume there is a better chance for a beginner than when only one member is listed.
+Be sure to look for the name of the Director or Supervisor if you plan to write to the company about employment.